 2. Software Engineering

 If you have a penchant for software design and see yourself working with clients to create the right software solutions specifically for their company, a career in software engineering might be right for you.
-This can be an incredibly lucrative career choice as skilled software engineers with the right experience can end up working with some high-profile clients.
+This can be an incredibly lucrative career choice as skilled software engineers with the right experience and certifications like microsoft azure certification can end up working with some high-profile clients.

 Job security is also a great selling point for a job in software engineering.
 Practically every business owner out there is looking for ways to conduct their business in ways that are more cost-effective and efficient.
 Tailor-made software solutions can help entrepreneurs accomplish this.
 Furthermore, as technology progresses and newer solutions are created, your clients will continue to come to you for updates and advancements.